help desk software we're using and my CIO is asking for a report that I

 tblB should have NULL in all columns.

-I used LEFT JOIN in the query, to cover the case that some ws may
+I used LEFT JOIN in the query, to cover the case that some w

 not have any tickets opened at all.